 What is spread footing?

-Spread footing is one type of shallow foundation.
+The spread footing is one types of shallow foundation.
 In this type of foundation, the lower part of the foundation is gradually widened.
 So that the load of the structure is distributed over a large area and the intensity of the load on the base.